3 food swaps to make right now for better health and nutrition, says doctor - 1010 WCSI

 3 food swaps to make right now for better health and nutrition, says doctor

-Getting into the groove of living a healthy lifestyle — from consistent exercise to a balanced diet — can sometimes feel like a heavy lift.
+Getting into the groove of living a healthy lifestyle — from making sure to engage in consistent exercise plus eating a balanced diet — can sometimes feel like a heavy lift.

 “Food really is medicine,” he said.
 “It’s as powerful as a prescription drug.
 It impacts every system of your body.”